matloff/fastLinearAlgebra/README.md

 The main target audience is data science students and professionals who have some previous background in linear algebra but now need a review.

-The R language is used for examples but is not necessary for following the mathematical presentation.
+The R language is used for examples and discussion on use of R in linear algebra, but is not necessary for following the mathematical presentation.

 # Lesson 1: Vectors and Dot Products